 Simulation Environment.
 We use the Flightmare simulator [30] for training and testing our control policies.
-We implement a custom high-level controller to generates highlevel commands at the level of body rates and collective thrust.
-It is designed as a cascaded linear acceleration controller (with desired acceleration mimicking a spring-mass-damper system with natural frequency 2rad/s and damping ratio 0.7.
+We implement the same high-level controller in [31] to generates high-level commands at the level of body rates and collective thrust.
+It is designed as a cascaded linear acceleration controller with desired acceleration mimicking a spring-massdamper system with natural frequency 2rad/s and damping ratio 0.7.
 The desired acceleration is then converted to a desired total thrust and the desired thrust direction, and the body rates are computed from this as proportional to the attitude error angle, with a time constant of 0.2s.
 We define the task as hovering at a pre-defined location.
-This high-level controller's inputs are the platform's state (position, rotation, angular, and linear velocities) and the goal location.
+This highlevel controller's inputs are the platform's state (position, rotation, angular, and linear velocities) and the goal location.
 The policy outputs individual motor speed commands, and we model the motors' response using a first-order system.
 Each RL episode lasts for a maximum of 5s of simulated time, with early termination if the quadcopter height drops below 2cm.
 The control frequency of the policy is 500Hz, and the simulation step is 2ms.
 We additionally implement an observation latency of 10ms.

 Quadcopter and Environment Randomization.
-All our training and testing ranges are listed in Table I. Of these, e_t includes mass, arm length, propeller torque to thrust ratio κ , motor constant, inertia (9dim), body drag coefficients (3dim), maximum motor rotation and payload mass, which results in an 18-dim vector.
+All our training and testing ranges in simulation are listed in Table I. Of these, e_t includes mass, arm length, propeller torque to thrust ratio κ , motor constant, inertia ($\mathbb{R}^{3\times3}$), body drag coefficients (\mathbb{R}^3), maximum motor rotation and payload mass, which results in an 18 dimensional vector.
 We randomize each of these parameters at the end of each episode.
-In addition, at a randomly sampled time during each episode, the parameters including mass, inertia, and the Center of Mass are also randomized.
+In addition, at a randomly sampled time during each episode, the parameters including mass, inertia, and the center of mass are also randomized.
 The latter is used to mimic sudden variations in the quadcopter parameters due to a sudden disturbance caused by a payload or wind.

 Hardware Details.
-For all our real-world experiments we use two quadcopters, which differ in mass by a factor of 4.5, and in size by a factor of 2.9.
+For all our real-world experiments we use two quadcopters, which differ in mass by a factor of 4.5, and in arm length by a factor of 2.9.
 The first one, which we name largequad has a mass of 792g, a size of 16.6cm in arm length, a thrust-to-weight ratio of 3.50, a diagonal inertia matrix of [0.0047, 0.005, 0.0074]kg·m2 (as expressed in the z-up body-fixed frame), and a maximum motor speed of 943rad/s.
-The second one, miniquad, has a mass of 177g, a size of 5.8cm in arm length, a thrust-to-weight ratio of 3.45, a diagonal inertia matrix of [92.7e-6, 92.7e-6, 158.57e-6]kg \cdot m2, and a maximum motor speed of 3916rad/s.
+The second one, miniquad, has a mass of 177g, a size of 5.8cm in arm length, a thrust-to-weight ratio of 3.45, a diagonal inertia matrix of [92.7e-6, 92.7e-6, 158.57e-6]kg·m2, and a maximum motor speed of 3916rad/s.
 A motion capture system running at 200Hz provides estimates of the drone position and orientation, which is followed by a Kalman filter to reduce noise and estimate linear velocity.
-An onboard rate gyroscope measures the angular rotation of the robot, which is low-pass filtered to reduce noise and remove outliers.
-The deployed policy outputs motor speed commands, which are subsequently tracked by off-the-shelf electronic speed
+An onboard rate gyroscope measures the angular rotation of the robot,